Cycling74/gen-workshop/README.md

 8. Make whatever kind of gen~ patcher your heart desires, according to normal gen~ usage.

 9. Export the gen code.
 Don't change the _exportname_ attribute.
+Also don't change the `@title` attribute, as this will change the name of the exported file.
 Be sure to export it to the Source folder of your new JUCE project.
 This where the JUCE project expects it to be (the header search path is configured to look for headers here).

 ![Export Path Image][004-export-path]